 Paul is a legal advisor to various community and ethnic groups.

 George Kalandadse was appointed to the Board in September 2000.
-George is a primary school Principal withforty years teaching experience and, for the past thirteen years, has held the positions of Assistant Principal (four years) and Principal (thirteen years) of St. Albans Heights Primary School.
+George is a retired primary school Principal with forty years teaching experience and, for the last seventeen years of his working career, he held the positions of Assistant Principal (four years) and Principal (thirteen years) of St. Albans Heights Primary School.

 George is a keen supporter of his children and their activities, taking on the roles of basketball team manager/assistant coach and scout leader to support his children.